pmohunsingh/Data-Mining-Project/README.md

 The Mode folder has files that perform mode imputation on both the training and test datasets and creates new csv files with the imputed data.

-The Ensemble folder contains code that balances the datasets and performs the classification algorithms.
+The Ensemble folder contains the code that performs the classification algorithms.
+Pearson_Mode_Ensemble is the Ensemble with the Pearson Coefficient.
+RK_KN_LR is the mode imputed ensemble.
+Training Ensemble is the Ensemble where the training file is used to test the algorithms for both test and train.